quicwg/base-drafts/draft-ietf-quic-qpack.md

 An indexed header field starts with the '1' 1-bit pattern, followed by the `S` bit indicating whether the reference is into the static (S=1) or dynamic (S=0) table.
-Finally, the index of the matching header field is represented as an integer with a 6-bit prefix (see Section 5.1 of [RFC7541]).
+Finally, the relative index of the matching header field is represented as an integer with a 6-bit prefix (see Section 5.1 of [RFC7541]).

-The index value of 0 is not used.
-It MUST be treated as a decoding error if found in an indexed header field representation.

 #### Literal Header Field With Name Reference